 Learn more about the study’s data security.

-Your participation in The PRIDE Study is wasted if we don’t share the results with the people and organizations that can make real change for LGBTQ health.
-Results from The PRIDE Study will be shared directly with you, healthcare professionals, policy-makers, and community organizations.
-Only pooled data about groups of people in the study will be shared and we work to ensure this data cannot be traced back to you.
+Your participation in the study matters only if we share the results with the organizations and people who can make real change for LGBTQIA+ health.
+That’s why results from the study will be shared directly with you, health care professionals, policymakers, and community organizations.
+Only pooled data about groups of people in the study will be available: any identifying information about you will never be shared.

-We are supported by resources from the University of California - San Francisco, research grants, product donations, pro bono services, and individual donations.
-In addition, we actively seek funding from foundations that focus on health, LGBTQ issues, and social justice as well as research grants from public and private institutions.
-You too can support PRIDE.
+Financial support has been provided by Stanford University, the University of California - San Francisco, research grants/contracts, product donations, pro bono services, and individual donations.
+In addition, we actively seek funding from foundations that focus on health, LGBTQIA+ issues, and social justice.
+We have funding from the Patient-Centered Outcomes Research Institute (PCORI) and the National Institutes of Health (NIH).